Will Mannion: Hull City

+Plymouth Argyle (loan)

 Mannion joined Plymouth Argyle on an emergency loan, on the same date of an EFL Trophy game away to Yeovil Town.
 This game quickly became his debut, the game ended in defeat for Argyle as they went crashing out of the cup 2–1 due to a late goal by Sam Surridge.
 This turned out to be Mannion's only game for Argyle.

+Aldershot Town (loan)

 On 9 August 2018, Mannion agreed to join National League side Aldershot Town on loan until January 2019.
 This was later extended to the end of the 2018–19 season.